Precise Statistical Analysis of Classification Accuracies for Adversarial Training: Problem formulation

-We next describe the asymptotic regime of interest and our assumptions in this paper. \begin{definition}[Asymptotic Setting] We focus on the following asymptotic regime: \begin{itemize} \item[(a)] (Scaling of dimensions) $n\to \infty$ and $\frac{n}{d}\to\delta\in(0,\infty)$. \item[(b)] (Scaling of signal to noise ratio) We have $C_{\min} \le \frac{\twonorm{\vct{\mu}}}{\opnorm{\mtx{\Sigma}}}\le C_{\max}$ for some positive constants $C_{\min}$ and $C_{\max}$. \item[(c)] (Scaling of adversary's power) We have $\eps = \eps_0 \pnorm{\vct{\mu}}$ for a constant $\eps_0>0$ which we refer to as adversary's normalized power. \end{itemize} \end{definition} Note that for a data point $\x\sim\normal(y\vct{\mu},\mtx{\Sigma})$, the projected noise in a direction $\vct{v}$ has standard deviation $\twonorm{\mtx{\Sigma}^{1/2}\vct{v}}$.
-Definition \ref{ass:asymptotic} (a) details our high-dimensional regime where the size of the training data $n$ and the dimension of the features $d$ grow proportionally with their ratio fixed at $\delta$.
+We next describe the asymptotic regime of interest and our assumptions in this paper. \begin{assumption}[Asymptotic Setting] We focus on the following asymptotic regime: \begin{itemize} \item[(a)] (Scaling of dimensions) $n\to \infty$ and $\frac{n}{d}\to\delta\in(0,\infty)$. \item[(b)] (Scaling of signal to noise ratio) We have $C_{\min} \le \frac{\twonorm{\vct{\mu}}}{\opnorm{\mtx{\Sigma}}}\le C_{\max}$ for some positive constants $C_{\min}$ and $C_{\max}$, which are independent of $n$ and $d$. \item[(c)] (Scaling of adversary's power) We have $\eps = \eps_0 \pnorm{\vct{\mu}}$ for a constant $\eps_0\ge0$ which we refer to as adversary's normalized power. \end{itemize} \end{assumption} Assumption \ref{ass:asymptotic} (a) details our high-dimensional regime where the size of the training data $n$ and the dimension of the features $d$ grow proportionally with their ratio fixed at $\delta$.
 We would like to note that while we focus on this asymptotic regime our theoretical technique can also demonstrate very accurate concentration around this asymptotic behavior.
-Definition \ref{ass:asymptotic} (b) demonstrates the scaling of the signal to noise ratio and ensures that the distance between the centers of the two components $2\twonorm{\vct{\mu}}$ (`signal') is comparable to the projection of noise in any direction (noise).
-Finally, Definition \ref{ass:asymptotic} details our scaling of the adversary's power.
-This scaling is justified as if the adversary could perturb data points $\x_i$ by $2\pnorm{\vct{\mu}}$, she can flip the label of every data point, so that the leaner cannot do better than random guessing.
+Assumption \ref{ass:asymptotic} (b) demonstrates the scaling of the signal to noise ratio and ensures that the distance between the centers of the two components $2\twonorm{\vct{\mu}}$ (`signal') is comparable to the projection of noise in any direction (noise).
+Finally, Assumption \ref{ass:asymptotic} details our scaling of the adversary's power.
+This scaling is justified as if the adversary could perturb data points $\x_i$ by $2\vct{\mu}$, she can flip the label of every data point, so that the leaner cannot do better than random guessing.
 Since the perturbations can be chosen arbitrary from an $\ell_p$ ball of radius $\eps$, we require $\eps$ to be comparable to $\pnorm{\vct{\mu}}$.